 Minimum optimization for the performance of the compiled binary.
 Turns off most optimizations.
-When debugging is enabled, this option gives the best possible debug view because the structure of the generated code directly corresponds to the source code.
+When debugging is enabled, this option generates code that directly corresponds to the source code.
+Therefore, this optimization might result in a significantly larger image.

 Restricted optimization.
-When debugging is enabled, this option gives a generally satisfactory debug view with good code density.
+When debugging is enabled, this option selects a good compromise between image size, performance, and quality of debug view.